 MATERIAL—

 Comply with the requirements of associations, societies, codes, and regulations, as applicable, pertaining to the work of furnishing and installing operational traffic signals; including traffic signal supports, controller assemblies, traffic signal systems and communications, electrical distribution, traffic signal indications, and detectors.
+Examples include: AASHTO, ASTM, AWS, NEMA, ATC, IMSA, ITE, NEC, UL, AWG, IEEE, FCC, NTSC, ANSI, etc. as specified within the various individual 950 Series specifications.

 Words and phrases specific to traffic signals that are not defined in these specifications or in the regulations, are to be defined as in NEMA TS 1, NEMA TS 2, Type 170-ATC, or Type 2070-ATC industry standards.

 Traffic Signal Components.
-Traffic signal and traffic signal system installations are comprised of the following equipment and materials components
+Traffic signal and traffic signal system installations are comprised of the following equipment and materials components.
+Provide catalog cuts to the Representative for approval before ordering any traffic signal component planned for use.

 Traffic Signal Supports.
-Traffic signal supports for the mounting of traffic control devices and luminaires.
+Traffic signal supports for the mounting of traffic control devices, signs and luminaires.
 In accordance with Sections 951.2.

 Controller Assembly.
 Traffic signal controller assembly.
-In accordance with Sections 952.2, and as follows:
+In accordance with Sections 952.2.

-Provide switches, controls, and indicators that are operable without the use of tools.
-Clearly and permanently identify the switches, controls, and indicators.
-Label the load switch sockets and cable connectors for detector amplifiers, in the controller assembly, according to function.

 Traffic Signal Systems and Communications.
 System and communication equipment for the control of multiple traffic signals that are part of a coordinated system.
 In accordance with Sections 953.2.